utnslab/fa25-adv-topics-in-sys-genai/_pages/about.md

  * Practiced critical paper reviewing
  * Explored research problems through a semester-long research project

 The course is structured around lectures by the instructor [Aditya Akella](https://www.cs.utexas.edu/~akella/), guest lectures, and paper readings/presentations by the students with open discussion.
 Details will be posted on the [**Schedule**]({{ '/schedule/' | relative_url }}) tab.
-Students will form a project group (two or three students) and conduct a research project on applying machine learning to systems.
+Students will form a project group (two or three students) and conduct a research project on systems and generative AI.

 See the [**Logistics**]({{ '/logistics/' | relative_url }}) tab for detailed information on course organization and policies.